Hafsa-Belahnech/sadaqah-streams/README.md

 > Ramadania Hackathon 2026 Submission

 ## 🌧️ The Problem
-Lately cities had faced devastating floods that displaced families and destroyed infrastructure.
+In early February 2026, severe flooding hit northwestern Morocco, particularly around Ksar el-Kebir, following torrential rains.
+The disaster forced the evacuation of over 140,000 residents, and submerged around 110,000 hectares of farmland.
 Traditional charity helps in the moment but doesn’t prevent future disasters.

 ## 💡 Our Solution
 A digital platform that lets citizens give **Sadaqah** to: